PTSD is DONE to you, it does not DEFINE you...

-As of today, BC has lost 10 First Responders to suicide.
-We have lost 3 peace officers, 3paramedics and 2 fire fighters and 2 dispatchers.
-Of the ten lost souls, eight were reported to be as a result of delayed then denied WSBC/WCAT claims for mental health injury claims they sustained in the line of duty.
-Sadly, the other two tragic losses were retirees; you see, we can leave the job, but the job never leaves us.
+BC lost 22 First Responders to suicide, superceding those souls we lost in 2017.
+DOES THIS NOT PROVE WE ARE STILL NOT DOING ENOUGH FOR THOSE WHO DO EVERYTHING FOR US?
+We have lost 7 peace officers, (Police and Corrections) 7 paramedics and 4 fire fighters and 2 dispatchers.
+Sadly, we have also lost two retirees; you see, we can leave the job, but the job never leaves us.
 Yes, these are anecdotal statistics, but because of the persistent stigma, and knowing that on average, only 10% of suicides are ever reported, we can only imagine the true nature of this epidemic.
-The other almost impossible thing to consider is, this is only one group in BC that has reported these lives lost with respect to WSBC Claims.
+The other almost impossible thing to consider is, this is only one group in BC that has reported these lives lost as a result of their Occupational Psychological Injuries.

 Sadly, these lives lost are only the ones that have been reported.
 In 2016 we lost 19 first responders who died by suicide,and one remains on life support, 7 police officers, 7 paramedic, 4 fire fighters and 1 corrections officer.